 Virtual Tours, Classroom Visits, and Field Trips

 Virtual tours and classroom visits have all of the same benefits of on-site tours without the in-person interaction and physical challenges.
-Though visitors won’t be able to meet your sanctuary residents face-to-face, virtual visits can provide unique opportunities for people to meet farmed animals in real time and in a context that does not view them as exploitable.
+Though visitors won’t be able to meet your sanctuary residents face-to-face, virtual visits can provide unique opportunities for people to meet A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. in real time and in a context that does not view them as exploitable.
 They also provide visitors an opportunity to meet certain animals on-screen who are not interested in groups of strangers in their space or who are afraid of humans.
 In essence, they allow sanctuaries to preserve resident privacy and self-determination as well as everyone’s physical safety.

 Virtual classroom visits are usually more formalized than virtual tours.
-They can include 20-30 minutes of a visit with specific residents and staff followed by a discussion on a focused topic such as: animal care and health, modern food systems, plant-based food, human health, zoonosis, climate change, the impact of food systems on workers and local communities, and/or an exploration of any other theme that aligns with your mission.
+They can include 20-30 minutes of a visit with specific residents and staff followed by a discussion on a focused topic such as: animal care and health, modern food systems, plant-based food, human health, Any disease or illness that can be spread between nonhuman animals and humans., climate change, the impact of food systems on workers and local communities, and/or an exploration of any other theme that aligns with your mission.
 Like in-person visits, virtual classroom visits can be adapted to support state educational standards if necessary.
 There is also the possibility for students to ask and answer questions aloud or in a group chat if they’d rather do that.

 Downloadable Curricula and Lesson Plans